shyamgupta196/TelegramToolkit/README.md

 - *sample_output/* contains:

-  - *mygraph.gml* the channel to channel graph with information about the times a destination channel posted a message from a source channel.
+  - *mygraph.gml* the channel-to-channel graph with information about the times a destination channel posted a message from a source channel.

-  - *my_message_chain.csv* the CSV file containing informationabout the source message id, source channel id, destination message id, destination channel id, time, and message text.
+  - *my_message_chain.csv* the CSV file containing information about the *source message id*, *source channel id*, *destination message id*, *destination channel id*, *time*, and *message text*.

 ### Limitation